cathydeng/expunge.io/README.md

 ###What is this?

-This is a web app that helps folks with a juvenile record in Illinois:
+This is a website that helps folks with a juvenile record in Illinois:
- 1. determine if they are eligible to petition for expungement
+ 1. determine if they are likely eligible to expunge their record
  2. get in contact with legal aid to complete the expungement process

 The idea for this app came from the awesome Juvenile Justice Council of the Mikva Challenge